learn-co-curriculum/phase-3-active-record-migrations/README.md

 directly, we provide the migrations we want and Active Record takes care of creating and modifying the tables.

-To tell Active Record how to connect to the database, we'll use a `config/database.yml` file.
+To tell Active Record how to connect to the database from here on out, we'll use a `config/database.yml` file.
 This file is used by convention to give Active Record the necessary details about how to connect to our database, like which "adapter" we are using (right now, we're using SQLite, but Active Record supports other database such as MySQL and PostgreSQL as well), and the name of